KILTprotocol/docs/docs/sdk/0-core-feature/3_requesting-terms-and-attestations.md

 When creating a terms object, at least one of the following must be complete: Legitimations, Quote or Delegations.

-- **Legitimations**: Legitimations are attested claims that the attester has issued previously, showing that the attester has the authority or legitimacy to attest the claim requested.
+- **Legitimations**: Legitimations are composed of attested claims that the attester has issued previously, showing that the attester has the authority or legitimacy to attest the claim requested.
 This is a way of establishing trust between the participants.

 - **Quote**: Details on how to create a quote are outlined here.
 In brief, the quote could include any or all of the following: